dougrday/frontend-libraries/docs/README.md

 ## Generated Code

-The `npm install` command generates both backend and frontend code from the [OpenAPI specification here](../openapi.yml).
+The `npm install` command generates both backend and frontend code from the [OpenAPI specification](../openapi.yml).

 ### Frontend Code